Companions in a mission of justice and reconciliation

 “For me, this camp was very different from others I’ve attended, yet I was deeply impressed by it,” said Ann.
 “In my view, the Catholic Student Network of Northern Thailand has a unique and special quality.
 Each participant is a student with their own life goals, unique qualities, and diverse abilities.
 When we come together from different universities, faculties, fields of study, and backgrounds, it’s as though we share experiences, support one another in happiness, and complete the missing pieces in each other’s lives.”

-Pham Ngo Hoang Dung SJ, known to all as Dzung, is a young Vietnamese Jesuit priest who committed himself to the Jesuit Region of Thailand.
-He serves as the university chaplain of the Catholic Student Network in the North of Thailand and is also the director of the Seven Fountains Scholarship Fund (SFSF).
+He is currently the university chaplain of the Catholic Student Network in the North of Thailand and director of the Seven Fountains Scholarship Fund (SFSF).